intelie/gitbook-drilling/data-flow/data-normalization/README.md

 All the original data is processed and saved as is, and is also used in many analyses.
 {% endhint %}

-A [guide](../../administration/data-normalization/) on how to configure the data normalization in Intelie Live is provided on the System Administration section.
+A [guide](../../administration/data-normalization/) on how to configure the data normalization in INTELIE Live is provided on the System Administration section.